 When do I pay Colorado Surrogacy?

-We divide our fee into segments and collect at three distinct times during the surrogacy process.
+We divide our fee into segments and collect at two distinct times during the surrogacy process.
 If you decide not to continue at any point, you pay nothing further.
-We collect a non-refundable agency fee when you sign what’s called an Agency Agreement with Colorado Surrogacy.
+We collect the first agency fee when you are matched with your gestational carrier.
+If there’s no match, no fees are due!
 The second portion is due when you sign the legal contract with your surrogate.
-The third installment is paid upon confirmation of a fetal heartbeat.

 How much does surrogacy cost?